 Fake vs. Synthetic Diamonds

-When it comes to diamonds, fake and synthetic are not synonymous.
+First off, when it comes to diamonds, fake and synthetic are not synonymous.
 Fake diamonds are, well, fake.
 They have a completely different chemical composition than mined, or natural, diamonds.

 Here’s where it can get a bit confusing: simulants, faux diamonds, and imitation diamonds can either be natural or synthetic.
 That is, they’re either a real stone masquerading as a diamond or a fake stone hoping to pass muster.
-Let’s take a look at some examples:

 Glass: It’s cheap and easy to obtain.
 But glass simply doesn’t have the shine or sparkle of diamonds.